sabeydeedaya/docs/src/pages/deep-linked-ads/snap-mobile-tracking.md

 ### View Attribution on Dashboard

 All the attribution can be visible on the [Branch dashboard summary page](https://dashboard.branch.io/).
 All installs and opens registered from this channel will automatically be tagged with `Ad Partner`: `Snap`.
-Other analytics tags will reflect the campaign, ad squad and ad names you set up in the Smap Ads dashboard.
+Other analytics tags will reflect the campaign, ad squad and ad names you set up in the Snap Ads dashboard.

 Note that these stats are **limited to the date range** at the top of the page.
 You can expand the range if you'd like.